2 Willow Road

 HERITAGE HIGHLIGHTS: A post-modern architectural tour-de-force

 But it was not, initially, a positive mark.
-The terrace of three houses, his own among them, were so unpopular among inhabitants of Hampstead that, it is rumoured, Ian Fleming chose the name Goldfinger for one of his most famous James Bond villains based on the public attitude towards the architect.
+The terrace of three houses, his own among them, were so unpopular among inhabitants of Hampstead that, it is rumoured, Ian Fleming chose the name Goldfinger for one of his most famous James Bond villains based on the negative public attitude towards the architect.
+Goldfinger was not pleased by the notoriety that Fleming's work brought him.

 Goldfinger was not a prototypical aloof architect; in one famous episode, he and his wife lived for two months in a block of flats he had designed at Poplar council flats on Rowlett Street.
 There the couple entertained tenants and gleaned exactly what they liked and did not like about the flats.

-Though the rebuilding of post-war Britain ought to have offered Goldfinger an opportunity to design large civic projects, his style of austere buildings was not to regain any real measure of popularity.
+Though the rebuilding of post-war Britain ought to have offered Goldfinger an opportunity to design large civic projects, his style of austere buildings did not gain any real measure of popularity.
 His most important project was a mixed commercial and residential complex at Elephant and Castle, which drew praise from other architects but was panned by the public.

 His work was publicly reviled as the epitome of soulless modernity, devoid of warmth.
-Yet today, many of his designs, including Willow Road, are seen as some of the most important contributions towards modern architecture in 20th century London.
+Yet today, many of his designs, including 2 Willow Road, are seen as some of the most important contributions towards modern architecture in 20th-century London.

 VISITING 2 WILLOW ROAD